joelmeckert/jc-path-mtu/README.md

 # jc-path-mtu
 Bash script to find the MTU of a remote host, outputs to JSON, conceptually designed for Zabbix or to run as a script on a monitoring server.
-It requires ICMP connectivity and jc package.
+It requires ICMP connectivity, jq, and jc.
 Sends JSON output to stdout, errors to stderr, expects jc to be located in /usr/local/bin/jc.

-# Usage:
+# Usage
 ```
 ./jc-path-mtu.sh contoso.com
 ./jc-path-mtu.sh contoso.com 1492